Best Dried Savory Substitutes: Top 5 Alternatives for Any Recipe

 1. Oregano

-Oregano is one of the closest substitutes for dried savory, especially if you're using it in Mediterranean-style dishes.
+Oregano is the closest match for dried savory, especially in Mediterranean-style dishes.
 It has a similar earthy and slightly bitter flavor, though it tends to be more pungent.
 Use it in a 1:1 ratio, but be careful not to overdo it, as oregano can easily overpower a dish.

 Oregano Leaves